PaulaRS/naturalis-server-docs/README.md

 # marine-evolution-docs

-Documentation resources for the marine-evolution server
+For documentation resources on the marine-evolution server check the [Wiki](https://github.com/PaulaRS/marine-evolution-docs/wiki/Hello-server).